-In calculating a cost allocation to be applied from Jan 1, 2019 to Sept 30, 2019, and updated each fiscal year, the State has determined and added the development hours which each program will be allocated for all "direct" costs.
+In calculating a cost allocation to be applied from Jan 1, 2019 to Sept 30, 2019 and into Q1 of FFY20 as updated each fiscal year, the State has determined and added the development hours which each program will be allocated for all "direct" costs.
 Direct costs include BRRs where one program will benefit, and all the hours are allocated to that one program.
-The majority of RI's planned BRRs from Jan 1, 2019 to Sept 30, 2019 directly benefit one sole program.
+The majority of RI's planned BRRs from Jan 1, 2019 to Dec 31, 2019 directly benefit one sole program.